The 2020 Graduation Committee proudly presents this year’s virtual ceremony, premiering on June 5, 2020 at 2:00 p.m.

 2020 Graduation – Perpich Arts High School – Golden Valley, Minnesota

-"[Perpich] has given Ana direction, skills, and shown her how to express herself through her art.
+"[Perpich] has given her direction, skills, and shown her how to express herself through her art.
 She has grown enormously, and is forever inspired and changed."

 “Our greatest concern was not being able to supervise him during these vulnerable years.
-We live 250 miles from the school and we couldn’t imagine how we would be able to maintain the quality of communication we felt necessary to be ‘good’ parents.
-What resolved our concerns were our observations of how attentive the staff was to the residents.
-They initiated contact with us as needed.
-They asked all the ‘right’ questions that showed us they understand kids and understand parents, (i.e., what we needed to feel secure about our son being so far away and in someone else’s care).
-We also discovered that good communication won’t depend on how physically close you happen to be.
+We live 250 miles from the school and we couldn’t imagine how we would maintain the quality of communication we felt necessary.
+What resolved our concerns was how attentive the staff was to the residents.
+They initiated contact with us as needed and asked all the ‘right’ questions.
 We feel we’ve continued to have close intimate connection with our son despite the distance.
 And the dorm staff fosters it.”

 "For 17 years I’d carried the bulk of my children’s education myself.
 Sending the two oldest away to Perpich was a huge step of faith and I have not been disappointed.
 The teachers, in particular, have been fabulous!"

-“Our greatest concern about sending our daughter to live at the dorm was, of course, her safety.
-After attending an information session and then orientation day all of us felt much more secure.
-The dorm is set up very securely with a set of very reasonable yet strict rules; our daughter wanted to attend the Arts High School badly enough that she was willing to follow those rules.
-We were comfortable with the curfews, the sign in and out procedures, and all the other restrictions (some of which were stricter than home).
-Our daughter has learned to balance her life on her own, to live with other people and their differences and she’s felt a little freedom.”
+“Our greatest concern about sending our daughter to live at the dorm was her safety.
+After attending an information session and orientation day, we felt much more secure.
+The dorm is set up with a set of very reasonable yet strict rules; our daughter wanted to attend the Arts High School badly enough that she was willing to follow those rules.
+She has learned to balance her life on her own, to live with other people and their differences, and she’s felt a little freedom.”